LorenzoS92/pokemon-backend/README.md

 # Pokemon Backend

 Pokemon Backend is a project written in PHP with Laravel Framework.

 It calls Pokémon APIs and Fun Translation API to retrieve Shakespeare description of a Pokémon.

-It uses Redis to store cache of retrieved Pokemons.
+Please note that the application uses Redis to store cache of retrieved data from APIs.

+All classes are Unit Tested, and i've provided an integration tests of the pokemon/{pokemon} api.

 ## Prerequisites